stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 Now, here is an interesting thing: The totality checker (activated throughout this source file due to the initial `%default total` pragma), accepts the above implementation as being total, although it is missing two more cases.
-The reason why this works is, that Idris can figure out on its own, that the other two cases are *impossible*.
+This works, because Idris can figure out on its own, that the other two cases are *impossible*.
 From the pattern match on the first `Vect` argument, Idris learns whether `n` is zero or the successor of another natural number.
-But from this it can derive, whether the second vector, being of length `n`, is a `Nil` or a *cons*.
-Still, it can be informative, to add the impossible cases explicitly.
+But from this it can derive, whether the second vector, being also of length `n`, is a `Nil` or a *cons*.
+Still, it can be informative to add the impossible cases explicitly.
 We can use keyword `impossible` to do so: